-Of the \$4,557,000 in coal royalty revenue generated in the quarter, \$1,611,000 is attributable to the Genesee royalty while the remainder of \$2,946,000 is mainly from the Paintearth and Sheerness royalties, all of which are 'mine-mouth' tonnage based royalties with no commodity price exposure.
+There was \$4,458,000 in total coal royalty revenue generated in the quarter. \$1,403,000 is attributable to the Genesee royalty while \$2,682,000 is from the Paintearth and Sheerness royalties, all of which are 'mine-mouth' tonnage based royalties with no commodity price exposure.

-The Cheviot royalty covering Teck's metallurgical coal mine generated \$608,000 in revenues in the quarter and is the only coal royalty exposed to the market price of the commodity, hence revenues will likely fluctuate depending on both the level of sales and price.
+The Cheviot royalty covering Teck's metallurgical coal mine generated \$373,000 in revenues in the quarter and is the only coal royalty within the royalty portfolio that is exposed to the market price of the commodity, hence revenues from Cheviot will likely fluctuate depending on both the level of sales and price.

-The potash royalties contributed \$1,345,000 in quarterly revenue from long life potash mines and are performing as anticipated.
+The potash royalties contributed \$1,590,000 in quarterly revenue from long life potash mines and are performing as anticipated.

 The Corporation's share of Voisey's Bay royalty revenue was lower in the quarter compared to the same period last year due to a modest decrease in production.
-Vale has stated it intends to transition Voisey's Bay nickel concentrate processing from its Sudbury and Thompson smelters to its new Long Harbour hydrometallurgical plant in the near future.
-The Corporation's partner in the Labrador Nickel Royalty Limited Partnership, ("LNRLP"), Royal Gold Inc., is in discussions with Vale regarding the methodology for calculation of royalties once treatment of these nickel concentrates transitions to the Long Harbour plant.
+Vale had stated its intention to transition Voisey's Bay nickel concentrate processing from its Sudbury and Thompson smelters to its new Long Harbour hydrometallurgical plant in the near future, however subsequent to the quarter end Vale announced that as a result of delays in commissioning its processing plant in Long Harbour it has reached an agreement with the Newfoundland and Labrador government allowing it to export more nickel concentrate from the Voisey's Bay Mine.
+The Corporation's partner in the Labrador Nickel Royalty Limited Partnership ("LNRLP"), Royal Gold Inc., is in discussions with Vale regarding the methodology for calculation of royalties once treatment of these nickel concentrates transitions to the Long Harbour plant, now anticipated to be in 2018.
 Vale has proposed a calculation of the royalty that could result in a substantial reduction of the royalty payable to LNRLP.

-CDP revenue consisted of potash royalties of \$170,000, coal royalties of \$15,000, petroleum and natural gas ("PNG") royalties of \$165,000 and annual rentals of \$5,000, for a total of \$355,000 for the quarter.
+CDP revenue consisted of potash royalties of \$254,000, coal royalties of \$137,000, petroleum and natural gas ("PNG") royalties of \$226,000 and annual rentals of \$1,000, for a total of \$618,000 for the quarter.

-Interest and investment income of \$68,000 were lower than in the previously corresponding period due to a lower overall cash and marketable securities balance.
+Interest and investment income of \$67,000 were lower than in the previously corresponding period due to a lower overall cash and marketable securities balance.
+Other revenue of \$451,000 was lower this period than last year due to receipt of shares on an agreement in the prior year.